JetBrains/amper/docs/Documentation.md

 See the usage instructions for the [standalone Amper version](Usage.md#using-the-standalone-amper-version-from-command-line) and for the [Gradle-based version](Usage.md#using-the-gradle-based-amper-version-from-command-line).

 An Amper **project** in is defined by a `project.yaml` file.
-This file contains the list of modules and the project-wide configuration.
 The folder with the `project.yaml` file is the project root.
 Modules can only be located under the project root.
 If there is only one module in the project, `project.yaml` file is not required.

 > In the Gradle-based projects, a `settings.gradle.kts' file is used instead of a `project.yaml` file.